-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 Telegram

-All three apps offer encryption in one form or another, though the implementation is a bit different for each one.
-In the case of Telegram, all of your regular messages (aka Cloud Chats) are encrypted using the client-server/server-client standard.
+All three apps offer encryption in one form or another, though the implementation differs for each.
+In Telegram's case, all your regular messages (aka Cloud Chats) are encrypted using the client-server/server-client standard.
 This allows easy access to your conversations across all of your devices, though it's not the same level of end-to-end encryption you get by default from other services.

-End-to-end encryption is supported in Telegram, though you'll need to be using the Secret Chats feature in order to use it.
-Secret Chats are not automatically backed up to Telegram's servers by default, and to enable the feature, you need to turn Secret Chats on individually for every single contact.
-And, unfortunately, Secret Chats are not available for group chats.
+End-to-end encryption is supported in Telegram, though you'll need to be using the Secret Chats feature to use it.
+Secret Chats are not automatically backed up to Telegram's servers by default.
+You need to turn Secret Chats on individually for every contact to enable the feature.
+And unfortunately, Secret Chats are not available for group chats.

 Telegram has reassured that it's "disclosed 0 bytes of user data to third parties, including governments" for Cloud Chats stored in its servers, though if you're especially concerned about messaging privacy, you'll want to stick with Secret Chats.